 I’m just going to put this out there — I’m a total container gardening failure.
 Over the years, I’ve shared several posts about how I’ve started an indoor herb garden and then… crickets.
 My guess is some of you probably wondered why there were no follow-up posts.

 The truth is: I completely and utterly suck at nurturing a tiny seed into a thriving herb plant indoors.
 Outside?
 No problem.
 But my indoor sprouts just seem to shrivel up and wither away, and I’ve yet to pinpoint the exact problem.
 Too much water?
 Not enough water?
 Too much sun?
 Too little sun?
 A cold draft?
 Sigh, I just don’t get it.

-So when Walmart asked me to share some tips for planting an indoor herb garden, I felt a little inauthentic trying to portray myself as an indoor herb gardening guru.
-I almost decided to choose another option… BUT after wandering around Walmart recently, a bit of inspiration struck.
+So when I received an email asking me to share some tips for planting an indoor herb garden, I felt a little inauthentic trying to portray myself as an indoor herb gardening guru.
+BUT after wandering around Walmart recently, a bit of inspiration struck.
 So I decided to give an easy indoor herb garden another shot!